ccmucdenver/ccm-docs/docs/updates.md

 Real-time  &nbsp;  &nbsp; [Room temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Swap](https://demo.openwfm.org/web/alderaan/swp.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

+**To protect the computer hardware, jobs running on CPUs which get too hot are suspended automatically.
+The jobs resume after the temperature drops.
+This should not take longer than few minutes**
+Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/07/14

+* One way to avoid getting jobs suspended is to use fewer cores per node.
+Since the CPU turbo boost feature  will speed up the remaining cores, the number of cores to use takes some trial and error It also depends on your application.

 ### 2022/07/12

-* Temperature management now resumes jobs and nodes suspended for overheating, after the temperature drops enough.
+* To protect the computer hardware, jobs running on CPUs which get too hot are suspended automatically.
+The jobs resume after the temperature drops.

-* **If your job is suspended to protect the computer hardware, please wait until it gets resumed automatically.
-This should not take longer than 5  minutes.
-Please do not attempt to defeat these restrictions.**

 * We also increase the speed of the node fans proactively as the CPU temperatures increase.